 S. C. Code Ann.
 Section 1-23-10(4) (Supp.
-2003)
+2007)

-SC Revenue Procedure #03-1
+SC Revenue Procedure #05-2

-SCOPE: The purpose of a Revenue Ruling is to provide guidance to the public and to tax law to a specific set of facts or a general category of taxpayers.
-A Revenue Ruling is an advisory opinion; it does not have the force or effect of law and is not binding on the public.
-It is, however, the or modified by a change in statute, regulation, court decision, or advisory opinion.
+SCOPE: The purpose of a Revenue Ruling is to provide guidance to the public and to Department personnel.
+It is an advisory opinion issued to apply principles of tax law to a set of facts or general category of taxpayers.
+It is the Department's position until superseded or modified by a change in statute, regulation, court decision, or another Departmental advisory opinion.